LEGAL INTERNSHIP OPPORTUNITY

 Fall 2021 Internships are REMOTE

-The Women's Rights Project of the National ACLU has openings for Legal Interns in New York, NY (remote).
-Interns will have the opportunity to gain valuable experience by working alongside the team assisting in all aspects of litigation, policy advocacy and communications campaigns.
+The Racial Justice Program of the National ACLU has an opening for a Legal Internship in New York, NY.
+Interns will have the opportunity to gain valuable experience by working alongside the team assisting in aspects of litigation, policy advocacy and communications campaigns.

 For 100 years, the ACLU has been our nation’s guardian of liberty, working in courts, legislatures, and communities to defend and preserve the individual rights and liberties guaranteed by the Constitution and laws of the United States.
 Whether it’s ending mass incarceration, achieving full equality for the LGBT community, advancing racial justice, establishing new privacy protections for our digital age, or preserving the right to vote or the right to have an abortion, the ACLU takes up the toughest civil liberties and civil rights cases and issues to defend all people from government abuse and overreach.
 With nearly two million members, activists, and supporters, the ACLU is a nationwide organization that fights tirelessly in all 50 states, Puerto Rico, and Washington, D.C., for the principle that every individual’s rights must be protected equally under the law, regardless of race, religion, gender, sexual orientation, gender identity or expression, age, disability, national origin, and record of arrest or conviction.

 - Time Commitment: A Summer internship requires a full-time commitment of 35 hours per week.
-A Fall or Winter/Spring internship requires a part-time commitment 10, 15, or 20 hours per week.
+A Winter/Spring internship requires a part-time commitment 15 hours per week.

 - Internship Duration: Part-time internships are a 12-week period and full-time internships are a 10-week period.

 - Summer: June – August